bsu-cs-jb/cs-411-docs/project-01/specification-p2.md

       that I can easily tell them apart without looking too closely.
     - do not want my device to go to sleep while the timers are running so that I can see how much time is left for my meal.
+- As a busy parent I want to be able to save a set of timers with their configuration so that I can use them again the next time I cook the same meal.
 - As a freelancer I:
     - want to be able to pause, restart and stop a timer so that I can take a break when a different client calls me.